weinholt/akku/README.md

 * One command to install everything needed for a project.
 * Project-based, installs your locked dependencies to a single library directory.
-* Scan repositories for R6RS/R7RS libraries, even multiple per file, and copy them to the right file paths for any supported Scheme.
+* Scan repositories for libraries and install them to the right paths for all supported Schemes.
 * Resolve all Scheme files needed for compilation and scan them for license notices.
+* Convert R7RS libraries for use with Chez Scheme and other R6RS Scheme implementations.

 Web site: [akkuscm.org](https://akkuscm.org/).